Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Introduction

 \subsection{Literature Review}

 Our study addresses a long-existing challenge in the literature on the mechanism design problem for public goods.
-There are three important criteria in the public-good provision problem: incentive compatibility, individual rationality, and budget balance.
-However, there exists well-known tension between these criteria and efficiency \citep{myerson1983efficient}.
+The aforementioned tension between budget balance and efficiency is in fact a quadrilemma, as the incentive constraints also play a role in the problem.
+More concretely, \cite{myerson1983efficient} show that efficiency cannot be achieved simultaneously with the three criteria: budget balance, incentive compatibility, and individual rationality.
 For example, the VCG mechanism \citep{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives} implements the efficient outcome but always leads to a budget deficit.
 In fact, our results imply that even the pivot mechanism (originally due to \cite{green1977revelation}, also known as the Clarke mechanism), which is the VCG mechanism with the least budget deficit, can incur a growing budget deficit as the population grows.
 As another example, the second-best mechanism introduced by \citet{guth1986private} maximizes the welfare under the three criteria but leads to inefficiency.